deadlock-api/streamkit/README.md

 ## Development

-You can develop your SPA app just like you would a normal Remix app, via:
+You can develop your SPA app just like you would a normal React-Router app, via:

 ```shellscript
 pnpm run dev